holisticnetworking/easy-inputs/index.md

 As a solution, this API borrows heavily from CakePHP's FormHelper to provide a uniform set of methods that will create form fields including WordPress editor windows.
 In this way, setting up the configuration of a WordPress form or form field feels a lot more like configuring other WP elements such as `wp_nav_menu()`.

 ## Installation
-To install this plugin, clone the repository into your /wp-content/plugins directory.
+To install this API, clone the repository into your /wp-content/plugins directory.
 There is no need to "activate" this "plugin".
 Once the files are in place, simply include them into your project as shown below.

 ## Usage
-Using the plugin couldn't be easier.
-Simply include the plugin, instantiate the class and start creating inputs right away!
+Using the API couldn't be easier.
+Simply include the API, instantiate the class and start creating inputs right away!
 ```
 require_once plugin_dir_path(__FILE__) . '../easy-inputs/easy-inputs.php';
 $ei = new EasyInputs([